ProfAishikGhosh/ProfAishikGhosh.github.io/_pages/JoinGroup.md

 **Prospective Graduate Students**

-We are growing and invite prospective graduate students to apply to Georgia Tech's [graduate program](https://physics.gatech.edu/academics/graduate/admissions-info).
-In the grad application portal, you can select research directions AI/ML, fundamental physics or astrophysics, depending on your interests.
+Prospective graduate students should apply to Georgia Tech's [graduate program](https://physics.gatech.edu/academics/graduate/admissions-info).
+In the application portal, you can select research directions AI/ML, fundamental physics or astrophysics, depending on your interests.
 When applying, please mention why you're interested in joining our group.
 You can join as a student in the School of Physics, the School of Computational Science and Engineering, or potentially another school.
 Georgia Tech encourages interdisciplinary collaboration, and working across schools and colleges is common.

 **Unique Facilities at Georgia Tech**